ClojureBridgeSE/drawing/curriculum/create-something.md

 ![swing is 1](images/1-sin-x.png)  ![swing is 3](images/3-sin-x.png)

-The parameter `b` adjusts distances between peeks.
+The parameter `b` adjusts distances between peaks.
 If the value is small, the snowflake goes left and right busily.
 On the other hand, if the value is big, the snowflakes moves loosely.
 Thinking of the size of window, 50 would be a good number for `b`.